HomieGroup/HomeAutomationWithPersonalAssistant/README.md

   6. If there is no response means that wrong input and give command again from starting.
   7. If we want to search any thing in Wikipedia, Say the any sentences which include Wikipedia, after get response from raspberry, give the command to search it.
 After the retrieving Information, It Will response and giving information about 2 lines.
   8. To operate devices:
-    * Using Voice Over Command to Turning ON/OFF of Bathroom, Bedroom or Hall Light respectively, Say “ Bathroom Light On” vice-versa.
+      1. Using Voice Over Command to Turning ON/OFF of Bathroom, Bedroom or Hall Light respectively, Say “ Bathroom Light On” vice-versa.
-    * Using Webpage to Turning ON/OFF of Bathroom, Bedroom or Hall Light, Go to Browser and search “localhost:5010” / “(Assign IP of Raspberry Pi):5010”.
+      2. Using Webpage to Turning ON/OFF of Bathroom, Bedroom or Hall Light, Go to Browser and search “localhost:5010” / “(Assign IP of Raspberry Pi):5010”.
 Ex.
 “192.168.43.167:5010”.
-  9. Raspberry Pi GP I/O pin assign as:
+  9. Raspberry Pi GP I/O pin assign as
-    * GPIO 17: Bathroom Light
+      1. GPIO 17: Bathroom Light
-    * GPIO 27: Bedroom Light
+      2. GPIO 27: Bedroom Light
-    * GPIO 22: Hall Light
+      3. GPIO 22: Hall Light